-Pule marries his childhood sweetheart on the farm and then they move to the city.
-He promises her that he will build her a house which is not smaller than her traditional rondavel at home.
+Pule went home to marry Miriam and bring her back to live with him in the city.
+He promised her that he will build her a house which is not smaller than her traditional rondavel at home.

 How can Pule measure how big the rondavel is?